bytecodealliance/wasmtime/docs/regalloc.rst

 following:

 - The instruction where the value is defined.
-- The EBB header where the value is an EBB argument.
+- The EBB header where the value is an EBB parameter.
 - An EBB header where the value is live-in because it was defined in a dominating block.